MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 124.0.2478.87 (Android): May 7, 2024

+Fixed various bugs and performance issues.

 ## Version 124.0.2478.71 (iOS): April 30, 2024

 Fixed various bugs and performance issues.

 ## Version 124.0.2478.71 (Android): April 29, 2024

+### Policy updates

+- MDM policy  [edgenewtabpagelayout](/deployedge/microsoft-edge-mobile-policies#edgenewtabpagelayout) to manage New Tab Page layout settings.
+- MDM policy [edgenewtabpagelayoutcustom](/deployedge/microsoft-edge-mobile-policies#edgenewtabpagelayoutcustom) to manage New Tab Page custom setting.
+- MDM policy [edgenewtabpagelayoutuserselectable](/deployedge/microsoft-edge-mobile-policies#edgenewtabpagelayoutuserselectable) to manage whether the New Tab Page layout is selectable by users.

 Fixed various bugs and performance issues.